 They may be somewhat computer illiterate, but there is no excuse for that.
 Use your due diligence to check it out yourself, without panicking and without following dangerous links.

 If everyone would just stop responding to these email scams, our inboxes wouldn’t be so cluttered with this garbage.
 The scammers would give up.
 They succeed because there are so many people who fall for it.

 Never Use the Same Password on Multiple Sites

-Remember, if you receive a fishy-sounding email from a friend, it's possible they've been hacked.
+Remember, if you receive a fishy-sounding email from a friend, they may have been hacked.
 Try to confirm it's really from them by some other means, not by replying to the email.
-If you reply, you'll give your email address to the hacker.
+If you respond to that email, you'll give your email address to the hacker.

 Many companies are implementing this highly recommended procedure that adds a second layer of protection to your login process.
 In addition to entering your username and password, a unique one-time authorization code will be sent to your phone, either by text or by a voice call.
 You need to enter that code to complete the login process.1

-An alternative to sending a code to your phone, that works just as well, is to use an Authenticator App that generates a unique code.
+An alternative to sending a code to your phone is to use an Authenticator App that generates a unique code.
 It only works for your account and is only valid for a few seconds before it expires.

 I use Google's Authenticator App2 that I downloaded, free, from the App Store.
 I like how simple it is to use.
-You don’t need to wait for a code to be sent to your phone.
-Microsoft has their own Authenticator for access to their sites.3
+You don’t need to wait for a code sent to your phone.
+Microsoft has its own Authenticator for access to their sites.3

-I use these methods on every site that supports them and I highly recommend you do the same.
+I use these methods on every website that supports them, and I highly recommend you do the same.
 You’ll be much safer for it.